timothepearce/laravel-time-series-docs/docs/getting-started/make-a-model-projectable.md

 Under the hood, this trait will listen for the model's lifecycle events in order to bind them to the projections you will define in the next paragraph.

-It also defines a `MorphToMany` relation with the generic `TimothePearce\Quasar\Models\Projection` model, which allows you to query your projections following the Eloquent conventions you already know.
+It also defines a `MorphToMany` relation with the generic `TimothePearce\TimeSeries\Models\Projection` model, which allows you to query your projections following the Eloquent conventions you already know.

 ## Bind your model to projections